activitree/s3up-meta/README.md

     blobData = b64toBlob(blobData, 'image/jpeg')
     path = path === 'post' ? 'postsProxy' : 'avatar' // just some conditions to send the file in S3 to one folder or another uploadFile(blobData, {
-      authorizer: Meteor.call.bind(this, 'authorize_upload', metadata), // authorization so I can write in S3
-      path, // to where I write in my bucket in S3
+      authorizer: Meteor.call.bind(this, 'authorizeUpload', metadata), // authorization so I can write in S3 path, // to where I write in my bucket in S3
       type: 'image/jpeg', // or something else...PNG, PDF etc
       metadata, // see this constant above